Scopuly/scopuly/README.md

 * Multisignature

-* Add contacts
-    * using QR code
+* Contacts
+ * Import By QRCode
+ * Export QRCode
+ * Autocomplete recipient when sent
  * from a transaction

 * Add memo to transactions